Pycea/ACX-tweaks/README.md

 ## Features
 - Adds a permalink button to comments
+- When collapsing a thread, scrolls to the parent comment
 - User configurable options
     - Keeps the header above the post, so it doesn't keep appearing whenever you scroll up a little.
     - Hides reactions (hearts).
 However, the note that the author liked a given comment is not removed.
     - Shows the full time that a comment was posted, instead of just the day.
+    - Highlights comments that you haven't seen yet
     - Makes the blog look more like the old blog, [Slate Star Codex](https://web.archive.org/web/20200601140029/https://slatestarcodex.com/).
     - Loads all comments at once, instead of having to keep clicking the "Load more" button.
     - Hides the notification that there are new comments.